lyds-jane/unit2/README.md

 For the Earth team to be succcessful, it needs to meet the following criteria:
 USING TWO BUTTONS...
 * A message can be typed in English
-* An error within the message can be deleted
+* The last entered key can be deleted
 * The message can be translated into morse code and shown back to the client
-* The message can have the option "SEND"
+* The message can have the option to be "sent"
-* A message can be typed in English
+* A message can be typed in morse code
 * The message can be translated to English and shown back to the client

 Overview